 Trust & Safety

-The Importance Of Employment Verifications
+The Importance Of Employment History Verification

 Employers verify employment history to confirm the information provided by a candidate is true; the work experience is sufficient to meet the position’s requirements; and past titles, achievements, or responsibilities are valid.
-Using a third-party to conduct Employment Verifications helps to speed the hiring process by relieving the burden from busy hiring teams.

 - Hire qualified candidates more quickly